 Ah, Peru.
 We love you so we do, Peru.
 Most definitely one of our favourite countries in South America; here we experienced life in the jungle, days in the Sacred Valley, hikes to Machu Picchu and our own private floating reed islands on Lake Titicaca.

-After 3 months, we left by the skin of our visa, and still felt we didn’t uncover even 50% of what it has to offer.
+After 3 months, we left by the skin of our visa and still felt we didn’t uncover even 50% of what it had to offer.

 Never Fully Dressed Without a Smile